SpaceVim

 Mappings guide

-A guide buffer is displayed each time the prefix key is pressed in normal mode.
-It lists the available key bindings and their short descriptions.
-The prefix can be [SPC], [WIN] and <Leader>.
+The mapping guide windows will be opened each time the prefix key is pressed in normal/visual mode.
+It will list all available key bindings and the short descriptions.
+The prefix can be [SPC], [WIN] or <Leader>.

 The prefixes are mapped to the following keys by default: